QED1224/Toontown-Resources/Guide.md

 After the calculation of `rarity`, the possible fish were narrowed by pond location and rod used.
 Then, the possible fish were further subdivided into multiple `fishList`s, each associated with a particular `rarity` value.
 All possible combinations can be [seen here](http://pastebin.com/as4BKA3E).

-After selecing a genus and species, the fish's weight was calculated according to the following process:
+After selecting a genus and species, the fish's weight was calculated according to the following process:

 ```python
 randNumA = random.random() # A real number between 0.0 and 1.0